-According to written reports, there was already a class of wine merchants in ancient Greece in the early third century BC.
-They had their own professional title of "oinogeustes" (wine tasters), because the ability to taste wine was obviously a prerequisite for this.
-The Greek port of Monemvasia on the Peloponnese peninsula was an important transshipment point for sweet wines from the entire Mediterranean area, especially in the Middle Ages.
+Even in ancient Greece, according to written reports, there was a class of wine merchants in the third century BC.
+For these, the professional title "oinogeustes" (wine tasters) existed, because obviously the ability of tasting was a prerequisite for this.
+In the Middle Ages, the Greek port of Monemvasia on the Peloponnese peninsula was an important transhipment point for sweet wines from the entire Mediterranean region.
 For centuries, England exerted a great influence on the taste of wine through strong imports, especially from France.
 As a result, champagne, clairet, port and sherry have established themselves as wine styles.
 France has always been one of the main suppliers of wine to many countries.